emilpriver/go-hugo-portfolio/content/blog/github-actions/using-github-actions-with-private-repositories-in-the-same-organization-a-solution-for-golang-projects.md

   - Data Warehouse
 cover: "images/github-actions/golang.jpeg"
 ---
 I have been struggling with Github Actions for a couple of hours now.
 My problem is that Github Actions cannot read from private repositories in the same organization.
 Additionally, I have been unable to install Go packages because Git does not know which username and password to use.
 This post describes a solution to these issues.

 For a hobby project, my friend and I have an organization where we store all our code.
 We use re-usable Github Actions workflows that are reused within all Go repositories.
 Our actions include running lints, security checks, and tests.
-We also have one repository named "go-utils", which contains a bunch of self-developed packages that can be used for different things, such as uploading images to Cloudflare R2.
+We also have one repository named “go-utils”, which contains a bunch of self-developed packages that can be used for different things, such as uploading images to Cloudflare R2.
 However, since this is a private repository, other repositories are unable to download it unless we either buy Github Enterprise (which is not feasible) or purchase Github Teams and create a Personal access token.

+The problem in this post is not something unique to go.
+This would happen if you fetch a git repository for an npm package as well.

 The solution we came up with was to create a personal access token and add it to an organization-wide token.
 This token only had read access to repositories and their contents.